INTERNATIONAL WORKSHOP

 Aging in Place in Social Complexity

-Prof. Patrick Barretto (University of Waikato, New Zealand)
+Prof. Patrick Barrett (University of Waikato, New Zealand)

 - "Supporting Transitions to In-Home care for Healthy Longevity"